Eswar2107/Earthquake-Project-Data-Engineering-Microsoft-Fabric/README.md

 # Earthquake-Project-Data-Engineering-Microsoft-Fabric

 ## Project Overview
 This project demonstrates how to build an end-to-end data engineering and analytics pipeline using Microsoft Fabric.
-It covers data ingestion, transformation, and visualization using Data Factory, Data Engineering, and Power BI.
+It covers data ingestion, transformation, orchestration, and visualization using Data Factory, Data Engineering, and Power BI.

 The pipeline processes earthquake event data sourced from the USGS (United States Geological Survey) API.